 - an understanding of the activity taking place in the well and its implications

 - sensitivity to different cultures and ways of working

 - practical skills

 - the ability to work with sophisticated technology

 - strong mathematical and scientific analytical skills

-- the ability to get on well with others in and outside a working environment (you will be working and living with the same set of people, without respite, for several weeks)
+- the ability to get on well with others in and out of the working environment, as you'll be working and living with the same set of people, without respite, for several weeks

 - competence in IT, with the ability to use standard office programs and specialised software